-However, if we instead assume that the mass of the largest particle is instead constrained by Eq.
+However, if instead it is assumed that the mass of the largest particle is instead constrained by Eq.
 (10-1), an ejected particle of 0.2 g then corresponds to an impactor mass of 2.9 mg, assuming a normal impact and that the impactor belongs to the low-density population in MEM; this mass is marked with an open triangle in Figures 10.2-2 and 10.2-3.
 This is quite a bit larger than 110 μg mass limit used by MeMoSeE and indicates that the model may be overconservative in attributing part of the mass ejected by smaller particles to the hazardous ejecta flux.

 Thus, if the maximum particle size is limited by the conservation of kinetic energy, MeMoSeE may be underestimating the quantity of hazardous ejecta (by more than a factor of 2) by not considering particles smaller than 110 μg.
 If the maximum particle size is instead limited by Eq.
 10-1, then MeMoSeE is overestimating the quantity of hazardous ejecta by a factor of 3 to 4.

-Finally, we note that we have interpreted references to “size” in References 37 and 39 as the diameter of a spherical particle.
+Finally, it is noted that references have been interpreted to “size” in References 37 and 39 as the diameter of a spherical particle.
 If these sizes are instead radii or some other measure, some of the numbers in this section will change.

 Finding 15: By including NEO sizes that rarely impact the Moon, the model may be overconservative in computing the quantity of ejecta produced by these objects in a typical year.